Cue the elevator music! The Fraud and Forensic Accounting Education Conference is on hold for 2015.

 2011 – June 2-4 at the Hyatt Regency, Savannah, GA

 2010 – May 13-15 at the JW Marriott, Atlanta, GA

 2009 – May 28-30 at the JW Marriott, Atlanta, GA

 Founded in 1977, Porter Keadle Moore has grown into one of the most respected accounting and advisory firms in the country.
 Once known as a community banking firm, PKM now represents leading corporations in the financial, insurance, technology, biological science and government service arenas.
 PKM provides holistic and growth-driven financial solutions built around understanding clients’ business challenges, not just their accounting issues.
 The firm develops deep relationships with clients over years, so that working together is a positive, accretive experience for both parties.

 About the Annual Fraud and Forensic Accounting Education Conference

 The Fraud and Forensic Accounting Education Conference is an annual not-for-profit event designed to educate professionals in the fields of fraud examination and forensic accounting.
-Each year, an audience of approximately 200 attendees earn as many as 16 hours of continuing education credit (CPE) over a two day period.
-Speakers include 30-35 national experts comprised of educators, practitioners, government representatives, law enforcement officials, and authors who present best practices gained over years of experience in the industry.
+Each year, an audience of approximately 200 attendees earn as many as 20 hours of continuing education credit (CPE) over a two and a half day period.
+Speakers include 35-40 national experts comprised of educators, practitioners, government representatives, law enforcement officials, and authors who present best practices gained over years of experience in the industry.
 Speakers volunteer their time to present their employment, consulting, teaching and research knowledge to attendees from a wide range of backgrounds including Certified Fraud Examiners (CFEs), Certified Public Accountants (CPAs), attorneys, internal auditors and a variety of other professions.

 About Georgia Southern University, the School of Accountancy and the Center for Forensic Studies in Accounting and Business